-Google Terms of Service violations and GCP resources
+Google terms of service violations and Google Cloud resources

 Google treats policy and Terms of Service (ToS) violations very seriously in order to protect users, resources, and data.
-At the same time at Google we understand the value of users' Google Cloud Platform (GCP) resources and we have provided safeguards and recovery mechanisms for legitimate users that temporarily lose access to their GCP resources due to ToS violations.
+At the same time at Google we understand the value of users' Google Cloud resources and we have provided safeguards and recovery mechanisms for legitimate users that temporarily lose access to their Google Cloud resources due to ToS violations.

-This page describes how ToS violations may affect access to your GCP resources and provides best practices to ensure a quick recovery.
+This page describes how ToS violations may affect access to your Google Cloud resources and provides best practices to ensure a quick recovery.

-A Cloud project is considered orphaned if it does not have an active or suspended owner.
-A Cloud project may become orphaned if the Google accounts belonging to all the owners or users associated with the project are deleted.
-Conversely, a project does not become orphaned even if the Google accounts belonging to all users are disabled due to TOS violations.
+A Project resource becomes orphaned if it does not have an owner, regardless of whether they are active or suspended.
+This might come about if the Google accounts belonging to all owners or users associated with the Project resource are deleted.
+A Project resource isn't considered orphaned if the owners are suspended.

 - It has some API activity that is reflected in the logs.

-- It is associated with a G Suite customer domain.
+- It is associated with a Google Workspace customer domain.

-- It has a live Google App Engine app.
+- It has a live App Engine app.

 - It has any active or future Variable Term Quota.

-- It is owned by a Cloud Organization resource
+- It is owned by an Organization resource resource.

 How to avoid orphaned projects